-Take a Step Back
+Take a step back

 I tend to push myself way too hard sometimes, and can definitely be hard on myself if things don’t go as planned.
 Because of that, my instinct when I don’t reach a goal is to double down and work even harder towards it.
-But when I do that, I tend to get burned out pretty quickly.
-So instead, I force myself to take a step back and do some resting and reevaluating before I hit the ground running again.
+This is especially true when it comes to financial goals in my business, such as signing new clients or accomplishing a certain income goal.

 This gives me a chance to take a break and give myself a breather so I don’t overdo it.
 It also gives me a chance to reevaluate to figure out what I can do differently, and whether or not that goal is still important to me.